jeffa/Spreadsheet-HTML/readme.md

 Spreadsheet-HTML
 ================
-HTML tables from arrays (with transpositions).
+Render HTML5 tables with ease.

 ALPHA RELEASE
 -------------
-While most functionality for this module has been completed, that final 10% takes 90% of the time ... there is still much
+While most functionality for this module has been completed, that final 10% takes 90% of the time ... there is still some left todo:
-todo:

-* emit col, colgroup, thead, tbody and caption tags
+* emit col, colgroup
-* map client functions to cells
+* map client attrs and functions to cells/rows
-* assign attrs to td tags by row
-* do that nifty rotating attr value trick

 See [DBIx::XHTML_Table](http://search.cpan.org/dist/DBIx-XHTML_Table/)
 if you need a production ready solution and check back soon.